Courses that fulfill

 *WGSS 357 GENDER AND SEXUALITY IN THE ANCIENT WORLD (3 credits)

 This course explores ways the ancient Greeks constructed notions of gender and sexuality.
 Students examine a wide range of primary evidence (such as drama, poetry, philosophy, science or medical treatises, court documents, art, architecture and daily artifacts) in order to uncover Greek attitudes and practices.
 By confronting the assumptions of a culture that was in many ways radically different from our own, we address some of the fundamental ways that ideas about gender and sexuality inform and shape societal expectations and institutions, from personal identity and forms of self-expression to the legal, medical and political mechanisms that govern society.
 Knowledge of a classical language is not required.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 Also listed as ANCS 357.
 (WI)

 WGSS TBA READINGS IN AFRICAN AMERICAN WOMEN’S HISTORY (4 credits)